-Quincy L. Booth currently serves as Acting Director of the D.C.
+Quincy L. Booth currently serves as Director of the D.C.
 Department of Corrections.
 Latoya Lane serves as Deputy Director for Operations and Gitana Stewart-Ponder is Interim Deputy Director for Management Support.

 Who operates the Correctional Treatment Facility and where is it located?

 The DC Department of Corrections(DOC) operates the Correctional Treatment Facility (CTF).
 It is located at 1901 E St. SE, Washington, DC 20003.
-The telephone number for the CTF Command Center is (202) 547-7822.
-Charlie Peterson currently serves as Warden at the CTF.
+The telephone number for the CTF Command Center is (202) 790-6601.
+Stanley Waldren currently serves as the Deputy Warden for Operations at the CTF.

 What types of inmates are currently housed at the DC Jail?

 The DC Jail is a correctional facility that houses pre-trial offenders, sentenced misdemeanants and convicted felons awaiting transfer to the Federal Bureau of Prisons.
 Only male offenders are housed at the DC Jail.
 Female offenders, males and juveniles being adjudicated as adults are housed at the CTF.

 How can I obtain information on an inmate housed in the DC Jail, the Correctional Treatment Facility or a contract halfway house?